learning-zone/python-basics/README.md

 ## Q. How do you perform pattern matching in Python?
 Explain.

 Regular Expressions/REs/ regexes enable us to specify expressions that can match specific "parts" of a given string.
-For instance, we can define a regular expression to match a single character or a digit, a telephone number, or an email address, etc. The Python's "re" module provides regular expression patterns and was introduce from later versions of Python 2.5. "re" module is providing methods for search text strings, or replacing text strings along with methods for splitting text strings based on the pattern defined.
+For instance, we can define a regular expression to match a single character or a digit, a telephone number, or an email address, etc. The Python\'s "re" module provides regular expression patterns and was introduce from later versions of Python 2.5. "re" module is providing methods for search text strings, or replacing text strings along with methods for splitting text strings based on the pattern defined.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>